 When the outdoor weather alarm has been triggered, it will flash on the LCD display and the general outdoor alarm icon and high/low alarm icon will flash.
-For example, in the outdoor temperature display mode, when dew point high alarm is triggered the DEW POINT icon will flash along with general outdoor alarm icon and high alarm icon, indicating that the current alarm source is from dew point, as shown in Figure 4.
+For example, in the outdoor temperature display mode, when dew point high alarm is triggered the DEW POINT icon will flash along with general outdoor alarm icon and high alarm icon, indicating that the current alarm source is from dew point.